ongebo/fast-food-fast/README.md

 The app offers different features for normal users and administrators.

 With the app normal users can:
-* create and account and log in
+* create an account and log in
 * place an order for food
 * see a history of ordered food